About the Centre

 - the uses of human organs and tissues;

 - public health law and ethical questions arising in the pandemic.

 We offer postgraduate taught courses on campus and distance learning:

 - Healthcare Ethics and Law (online courses).

+Our PhD by publication Bioethics and Medical Jurisprudence programme allows students to conduct independent research in all areas of healthcare ethics and law.
 All our students are an important and integral part of our research community and contribute to research and teaching in the Centre.

 We also offer a number of short Continuing Professional Development (CPD) courses in ethics and law.
 They are taken online and are available to health care professionals and non-health care professionals alike, giving you access to study that fits around your schedule.
 We also offer an online via FutureLearn course 'Introduction to Medical Ethics: The Impact of Disability Screening'.